Mary Beisiegel

-Mary Beisiegel is an Associate Professor of Mathematics at Oregon State University.
-Her research is in math education.
+Mary D. Beisiegel is a Professor in the Department of Mathematics at Oregon State University.
+She is a Whiteley Faculty scholar for Teaching Excellence.
+Her research is in mathematics education.

 Education and career

 Beisiegel received her PhD in Mathematics from the University of Alberta in 2009.
 Her dissertation, Being (Almost) a Mathematician: Teacher Identity Formation in Post-Secondary Mathematics, was supervised by Elaine Simmt, David Pimm, and Terrance Ronald Carson.
-She received two new National Science Foundation grants, both in 2020.

 Awards and honors

 Beisiegel received the Mathematical Association of America's Henry L. Adler Award in 2017.